Ky0sann/dinosaur_godot/README.md

 **⚠️ Collision Detection :**
   - An **hit detection 💥** to determine when the dinosaur collides with obstacles.
+  - A **special animation 💀** when the character is hit by an obstacle

 **🔄 Game Over & Restart System :**

   - Intuitive **game over mechanics ❌** with the option to **restart 🔁** and beat your previous high score.

 ## 🕹️ Special thanks